BFN Accelerate

 There will be many supplemental programming activities and opportunities which participants will be encouraged to join, but not required.

 BFN is committed to providing non-dilutive funding to cohort startups that meet the program milestones.
-BFN Accelerate cohort members will be exposed to funding opportunities via pitch competitions, VCs, corporate partners, donors/alumni, etc. Each startup accepted into the cohort will have access to up to $5000 to be exclusively used towards eligible startup services.
+BFN Accelerate cohort members will be exposed to funding opportunities via pitch competitions, VCs, corporate partners, donors/alumni, etc. Each startup accepted into the cohort will have access to up to $5,000 to be exclusively used towards eligible startup services.
 The BFN Startup Services Fund aims to help companies in program cohorts to offset the costs of relevant expenses tied to running their business.
-It will be accessible from the beginning of the program (June) to the end of the calendar year and will require advanced approval through UTE/BFN.
-Additionally, BFN Accelerate startups will have the opportunity to compete for up to $25,000 throughout the program and at BFN’s annual Demo Day in October.
+Each startup will also receive $5,000 to be used towards hiring talent for their company.
+This combined $10,000 will be accessible from the beginning of the program (June) to the end of the calendar year and will require advanced approval through UTE/BFN.
+Additionally, BFN Accelerate startups will have the opportunity to compete for up to $50,000 throughout the program and at BFN’s annual Demo Day in October.

 • Open to applicants from all U of T divisions, faculties and campuses.
 We are industry, sector and technology agnostic.

-- Lead applicant must complete U of T’s IP Education Level 1 course to be considered for a final interview (this can be done after you submit your initial application, but **MUST** be completed before the last day of judges’ deliberations).
+• Lead applicant must complete U of T’s IP Education Level 1 course to be considered for a final interview (this can be done after you submit your initial application, but **MUST** be completed by April 1st).
 The UTE Community believes all our members should have basic literacy with regard to intellectual property.
 These free, online modules should take you approximately two hours to complete.
 For applicants with a strong foundation in their IP knowledge, completion of Level 1 can be replaced by completion of a Level 2 Topic.

 BFN Accelerate is industry and sector-agnostic, which means it does not focus on any specific industry or sector.
 As long as your company meets the other eligibility criteria, you can apply regardless of your industry or sector.